The battle of Saragarhi: When 21 Sikh soldiers stood against 10,000 men

 The Pathans attacked at around 9am, but were repulsed with around 60 losses as the Sikhs fired upon the mass of men.
 The enemy dived behind rocks and dips in the ground for cover, but two tribesmen had also managed to get to the post and remained close under the walls of the north-west bastion where there was a dead angle [that cannot be reached directly by defenders’ fire].

 Unseen by the Sikhs inside, they began digging beneath the walls.
 The enemy next set fire to bushes and shrubbery to create a smokescreen with which to edge forward.
 They concentrated their gunfire on the wooden front door, a defect of planning which presented a weakness.

-A signaller, Gurmukh Singh, messaged an account of events, though he did not pick up any incoming messages from Major Des Vouex at Gulistan who could see the diggers clearly and was trying in vain to alert Saragarhi to the danger.
-The smokescreen may account for why he did not pick the flashes up, although light is known to penetrate through such haze.
-What is more likely is that he was unable to do so, as he was one man doing the job of three.
-Heliography required at least three men: one to flash messages using the mirror, another to read out incoming messages, and a third to write it all down.
+A signaller, Gurmukh Singh, messaged an account of events, though he did not pick up any incoming messages from Major Des Vouex at Gulistan, who could see the diggers clearly and was trying in vain to alert Saragarhi to the danger.
+The smokescreen may account for why he did not pick up the flashes, although light is known to penetrate through such haze.
+More likely is that he was unable to do so, as he was just one man, doing the job of three.
+Heliography required at least three men: one to flash messages using the mirror; another to read out incoming messages; and a third to write it all down.
 It is not impossible that Gurmukh Singh could have done all, but the pressure of the situation made it unlikely.

 Haughton too tried several times to sally forward with a party of rifles to divert the enemy away from Saragarhi, but the sheer number of tribesmen meant he could not get far without being outflanked.
 The Sikhs continued to hold back the enemy but by noon, one sepoy [an infantryman in the British Indian army] had been killed and another wounded, with three rifles broken by enemy gunfire.